alexwlchan/alexwlchan.net/src/_drafts/archive-monocultures-considered-harmful.md

 *Note: like everything on this blog, this is my personal opinion.
 I'm not speaking for Wellcome Collection or anybody else who works there.*

 When you think about archives, it's easy to imagine them as neutral, impartial collections of stuff.
-They're are a container for historical objects, presented without bias or opinion.
+They're a container for historical objects, presented without bias or opinion.
-But that isn't the case: **archives have biases.
-Archives are inherently political.**
+But ask anyone who works in an archive, and they'll tell you that isn't the case.

 Archives don't just accept any material that gets donated.
-Archivists make choices about what to include and what to exclude, trying to choose objects that are on-topic and have historical value.
+Archivists make choices about what to include and what to exclude, trying to select objects that are on-topic and have historical value.
 Those choices mean some groups will inevitably be over or underrepresented in the archival record.

-And an archive isn't just a container of unadorned objects.
+And an archive isn't just a passive container of unadorned objects.
-Finding things in an archive requires a catalogue, and somebody has to write the catalogue entries.
+An archive has a catalogue, which describes and contextualises what it contains -- and somebody has to write those descriptions.
 Different archivists will describe the same object in different ways.
-Their expertise, their knowledge, their biases, the other material in the archive -- all these things feed into how an object is presented.
+Their expertise, their knowledge, their biases, their cultural sensitivities -- all these things feed into how an object gets presented.

-A catalogue entry is not a neutral description.
+**Archives are not neutral; they are inherently political.**

-**When dealing with archives, there are always power structures at play.**
+When dealing with archives, there are always power structures at play.

 ---